The following is a November 2017 update of the obituary of William A. Peeples II his son Stephen K. Peeples wrote in November 2003.

 “I developed a keen interest in knowing what was going on and liked to be a part of the agencies which correlated and disseminated information.
 Most important of all, I decided, in the last two years of my enlistment, to attend college.
 I can’t recall definitely whether I decided to enter the newspaper field while still in the Navy, but I do know by the time I entered the University of Illinois, I’d finally chosen the field for a life work.”

 In September 1946, after spending his first summer as a civilian in six years working as an announcer for a small radio station in Durham, North Carolina, Bill arrived at the University of Illinois campus in Champaign-Urbana.
 His declared major, not surprisingly, was journalism.
-He pledged the Delta Tau Delta national social fraternity, as his father Neal, uncle Ted and brother Ed all had done before him, and took up residence at the chapter house.
+He pledged the Delta Tau Delta national social fraternity, as his father Neal, uncle Ted and brother Ed all had done before him, and took up residence at the chapter house at 302 E. John Street.

 Bill also entered the U of I’s Division of Special Services for War Veterans program, which allowed him to establish his own curriculum and pace of study.
 By the end of his first semester as a freshman, he’d passed enough GED tests to become a second-semester sophomore.
 Bill accelerated his academic program so he could complete studies for his journalism B.A. in three years instead of four.